Billion Dollar Buttery Biscuits

 This week I made the best biscuits you will ever eat: Billion Dollar Buttery Biscuits.

-If you scroll toward the bottom of this post, you can view a short video showing you how to make them.
+If you scroll to the middle of this post, you can view a short video showing you how to make them.
 Scroll to the very end of this post to print out the complete recipe.

 Billion Dollar Buttery Biscuits, more commonly referred to as 7-UP Biscuits, are extremely tasty.
 They are more moist than most biscuits.